lumina-desktop/lumina-docs/luminaplugins.rst

 .. _luminapanelplugin1:

 .. figure:: images/luminapanelplugin1.png
+   :scale: 100%

 :numref:`Figure %s: Panel Application Launcher <luminapanelplugin1>`

 When you select this plugin, it will prompt you to select the application to launch.
 This will add a shortcut for launching the selected application to the panel.

 .. _Application Menu: